nlebeck/CouchPotato/README.md

 this mode, the Xbox controller simply acts as a mouse, and keyboard mode is not available, allowing you to start any program you want or do anything else you can do with just a mouse.

+Some of the app mode button mappings can be overridden for a particular website with a custom button mapping specified in the config file (see "Customizing the app menu" below).
+The default config file uses a custom button mapping for Hulu to map the Start button to the spacebar key instead of the enter key, since the spacebar key is what pauses the Hulu player.

 ### App mode

 * Left thumbstick: move mouse